terraform-aws-modules/terraform-aws-eks/docs/faq.md

 Often caused by a networking or endpoint configuration issue.

-At least one of the cluster public or private endpoints must be enabled in order for access to the cluster to work.
+At least one of the cluster public or private endpoints must be enabled to access the cluster to work.
+If you require a public endpoint, setting up both (public and private) and restricting the public endpoint via setting `cluster_endpoint_public_access_cidrs` is recommended.
+More about communication with an endpoint is available [here](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html).

 Nodes need to be able to contact the EKS cluster endpoint.
-By default the module only creates a public endpoint.
-To access this endpoint the nodes need outgoing internet access:
+By default, the module only creates a public endpoint.
+To access endpoint, the nodes need outgoing internet access:

 - Nodes in private subnets: via a NAT gateway or instance.
-This will need adding along with appropriate routing rules.
+It will need adding along with appropriate routing rules.
 - Nodes in public subnets: assign public IPs to nodes.
 Set `public_ip = true` in the `worker_groups` list on this module.

+> Important:
+> If you apply only the public endpoint and setup `cluster_endpoint_public_access_cidrs` to restrict access, remember that EKS nodes also use the public endpoint, so you must allow access to the endpoint.
+If not, then your nodes will not be working correctly.

 Cluster private endpoint can also be enabled by setting `cluster_endpoint_private_access = true` on this module.
 Node calls to the endpoint stay within the VPC.

 When the private endpoint is enabled ensure that VPC DNS resolution and hostnames are also enabled:

 - If managing the VPC with Terraform: set `enable_dns_hostnames = true` and `enable_dns_support = true` on the `aws_vpc` resource.
 The [`terraform-aws-module/vpc/aws`](https://github.com/terraform-aws-modules/terraform-aws-vpc/) community module also has these variables.
 - Otherwise refer to the [AWS VPC docs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating) and [AWS EKS Cluster Endpoint Access docs](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html) for more information.